-The Group incurred a loss after income tax for the year of \$5.9m (2018: \$1.6m).
+The Group posted a loss after income tax and asset impairment for the period of \$5.06m (2019: \$5.88m).

 SIGNIFICANT CHANGES IN THE STATE OF AFFAIRS

 There have been no significant changes in the state of affairs of the Company and Group during the financial year.